10 Google Docs Tips That Take Seconds and Save You Time

 Access the add-on from the menu.
 The tag cloud is displayed on a small panel on the right.
 If you continue writing, use the blue Refresh Cloud button to generate the tag cloud again.

-With the Research Tool you don’t need to leave the document you are working on to search for information.
-Opening another browser tab is a time sink in itself.
-The built-in research tool that helps you search, insert, and cite extra information in the Google Doc or Google Slide you’re working on.
-Go to Tools > Research.
+With the Explore tool, you don’t need to leave the document you are working on to search for information.
+Opening a search in another browser tab is a time sink in itself.

 The Paint format tool in Google Docs helps you replicate a specific format to any other part of the content.
 Select and format any text.
 Click the Paint Roller icon in your toolbar, and select the text to which you want to apply the formatting.
 The original format is “copied” to this second text.